DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2019-09-20-email-new-cycle.md

 You can ignore this email if you’ve already removed references to skills tests from your courses.

-If you have any questions, please contact [becomingateacher@digital.education.gov.uk](becomingateacher@digital.education.gov.uk).
+If you have any questions, please contact <becomingateacher@digital.education.gov.uk>.
 If anyone else in your organisation needs to be aware of this email, please forward it to them.

 Regards,
 Becoming a Teacher team